Madhura-p99/test-selection-demo-test-browserstack/README.md

 For detailed integration steps follow the [Test Selection Documentation](https://www.browserstack.com/docs/automate/selenium/smart-test-selection?fw-lang=java%2Ftestng).

 ## Steps to run the demo
-- This demo showcases BrowserStack's Smart Test Selection Agent using the git cloning integration approach.
-First, we train the agent on code changes from the `demo_app_v2` branch, and the build results in 7 test failures related to login flow code changes.
+- This demo showcases BrowserStack’s Smart Test Selection Agent using the **repo-cloning** integration approach.
-- Then, we run the agent in prediction mode to see how it identifies impacted tests and runs only those, reducing execution time by upto 50%.
+- First, we run a build with Smart Test Selection disabled and then run the same build with it enabled, allowing you to clearly see the impact - with Test Selection, only the “likely to fail” tests run based on code changes, resulting in up to 50% reduction in execution time

 ### Prerequisites
 - Java & Maven 3.6+
 - Node.js 16+
-- BrowserStack Account with AI Enabled:[activate BrowserStack AI preferences](https://www.browserstack.com/docs/iaam/settings-and-permissions/activate-browserstack-ai)
+- BrowserStack Account with AI Enabled: [Activate BrowserStack AI preferences](https://www.browserstack.com/docs/iaam/settings-and-permissions/activate-browserstack-ai)
 ---

-### Step 1: Setup Demo App
+### Step 1: Clone App Repo

 ```
 git clone https://github.com/browserstack/test-selection-demo-app-browserstack.git